zedr/dublinjs-vr/PITCHME.md

  - Photorealistic graphics not important
  - Support both VR and non-VR devices
- - Focus on the experience
+ - Focus on the experience (audio, sense of scale)

 ---